Before you submit a legal assistance request, please read the information below.

 - Submit a request via a voicemail message.

-Call 619-232-2121, and press “4”, giving your name, email and a brief description of the issue you wish to discuss.
+For San Diego County, call 619-232-2121, and press “4”, giving your name, email and a brief description of the issue you wish to discuss.

 Your call will be returned by an ACLU-SDIC staff member.
 The staff member cannot give legal advice to you, nor can they refer you to individual private attorneys.
 They may offer you appropriate referrals to other agencies.